XPRNetwork/xpr.start/README.md

   - use this command to watch current CPU clock speed `watch -n 0.4 "grep -E '^cpu MHz' /proc/cpuinfo"`

   - Prior to your registration on the MainNet, you must obtain permission for the `regprod` action.
 To do so, you must meet all the specified criteria to qualify for the testnet, which includes maintaining a track record of 14 consecutive days signing blocks on the testnet without missing any rounds, and achieving a performance score > 0.35 ms, among other requirements.
+  - Before you register on MainNet you will need to request for `regprod`, you can copy this <a target="_blank" href="https://explorer.xprnetwork.org/msig/rockeronebp/ecye4r">msig</a> (login with WebAuth or use cleos).
   - To register as Block Producer, run command and visit the testnet telegram channel [above](https://t.me/XPRNetwork/935112):
   ```
   cleos system regproducer YOU_ACCOUNT PUBKEY "URL" LOCATION -p YOU_ACCOUNT